kaievns/the-log/posts/lead/engineering-career.md

 I have grouped all the straight up developer roles into one box, because from the career perspective there is not much difference between them, you just get more skilled and earn a bit more salary, and that's pretty much it.

 The **tech lead** role can be rather ambiguous for multiple reasons.
 Generally speaking it sits between the technical and managerial career tracks -- I'll get to that in a second.
-This is the first time a person is given responsibilities over other people, and it might or might be considered an IC role.
+This is the first time a person is given responsibilities over other people, and it might or might not be considered an IC role.

 The **principal engineer** and **engineering manager** are considered to be part of the middle management.
 One focuses on technology, and the other one on people and processes.
 Sometimes you'd see **staff engineer** in this group as well.